Vireo Health International, Inc. (VREOF) CEO Kyle Kingsley on Q3 2020 Results - Earnings Call Transcript

 Matt Bottomley

 Perfect.
 And then last question for me.
 Given that, I know you're, you're waiting until the spring for guidance and totally understood why.
-Is there any other color you can give maybe for Q4 and Q1 of ’21 of what to expect, maybe they're actually on the top line, it seems like a large majority of still Minnesota in New York and those have longer-term growth profiles, but I don't think in the next three to six months here it's expected to be anything materially different and correct me if I'm wrong.
+Is there any other color you can give maybe for Q4 and Q1 of ’21 of what to expect, maybe directionally on the top line, it seems like a large majority is still Minnesota and New York and those have longer-term growth profiles, but I don't think in the next three to six months here it's expected to be anything materially different, and correct me if I'm wrong.
 So should we expect the kind of $12 million, $13 million, $14 million a quarter type prints?
 Or is there other maybe wholesale channels you might be turning on that might make that a little more variable than those numbers?

 Kyle Kingsley